-“Search engine what?” and “What is SEO?” are questions we hear all the time from the people we meet and work with.
-Here’s some quick definitions to help you figure out what SEO is all about.
+“Search engine what?” and “What is SEO?” are questions we hear all the time.
+Here are some quick definitions to help you figure out what SEO is all about.

 The process of maximizing the number of visitors to a Web site by ensuring that the site remains high on the list of results returned by a search engine

 A search engine results page (SERP), is the listing of web pages returned by a search engine in response to a keyword query.
-The results normally include a list of web pages with titles, a link to the page, and a short description showing where the keywords have matched content within the page.
+The results typically include a list of web pages (organic and paid) and feature titles, a link to the page, images/videos, location specific results, and a short description showing where the keywords have matched content within the page.

 A word (or combination of words) that describes the topic or subject of a piece of content.
 It is also a word or combination of words that are used in a search engine to search for a topic or subject.

 A short title – up to 70 characters long (when optimizing for Google) – that can be viewed at the very top of your web page as well as any time your website shows up in a SERP.
 Meta title should be keyword-rich, with the most-important keyword occurring towards the beginning of the title.